fluttercommunity/get_it/README.md

   /// is still valid while it is executed
   /// [init] optional function to register Objects immediately after the new scope is
   /// pushed.
-This ensures that [onScopeChanged] will be called after their registration void pushNewScope({void Function(GetIt getIt)? init,String scopeName, ScopeDisposeFunc dispose});
+This ensures that [onScopeChanged] will be called after their registration
+  /// if [isFinal] is set to true, you can't register any new objects in this scope after
+  /// this call.
+In Other words you have to register the objects for this scope inside
+  /// [init] if you set [isFinal] to true.
+This is useful if you want to ensure that
+  /// no new objects are registered in this scope by accident which could lead to race conditions void pushNewScope({void Function(GetIt getIt)? init,String scopeName, ScopeDisposeFunc dispose});

   /// Disposes all factories/Singletons that have been registered in this scope